elec327/elec327.github.io/bonus.md

 the accelerometer is mis-wired - the MISO and MOSI wires are reversed.
 You can fix this by cutting these traces and soldering on airwires.

-  1. **[1 point for whoever is first]** - solder the MSP430 and shift registers onto the board and make all 24 lights light up.
+  1. **[1 point for whoever is first]** - Make all 24 lights light up.
 Create a youtube video and post to campus.
 The first timestamped video will be worth 1 bonus point.
 (Note that there may be a problem with the PCB!)

   1. **[1 - 2 points]** - implement a clock.
-This will require that you properly solder the MSP430 and 3 shift register chips.
 The aesthetics of the clock and code will determine total scorer.
 Example questions: is there a second hand that ticks? a separate hour and minute hand?  is there some sort of PWM-like intensity modulation? does the device calibrate and use the VLO for low power?

-  1. **[1 point]** - create a proof-of-concept accelerometer device (requiring the hardware airwire fix described above).
+  1. **[3 point]** - create a proof-of-concept accelerometer device (requiring the hardware airwire fix described above).
 Get data from the accelerometer and display it somehow with the LEDs.
 (Alternatively, an extra point will be applied for the following bonuses...)